Rouble firms, Russian stocks extend slide in volatile trade | Business

 Rouble firms, Russian stocks extend slide in volatile trade

-The rouble strengthened in Moscow trade on Monday, heading back towards a near four-week high against the dollar, while Russian stocks extended their slide lower on the third day of trading after an almost month-long suspension.
+The rouble strengthened in Moscow trade on Monday, heading back towards a near four-week high against the dollar, while Russian stocks extended their slide lower on the third session of trading after an almost month-long suspension.
+The Russian market is gradually reopening and returning to normal after a suspension caused by sweeping Western sanctions that followed the beginning of what Russia calls "a special operation" in Ukraine on Feb.
+24.

 - Country: